cooklang/cooklang-org/content/_index.md

 date: 2021-05-20T15:14:39+10:00
 ---

-Cook is an open source markup language that helps to manage recipes in simple, flexible and something way.

-* Readable as regular text – we thrive for simplicity
+Cook is the markup language at the center of an open-source ecosystem for cooking and recipe management.

+Together with tools based on it it aims to:
+* simplify personal recipe management;
+* reduce shopping routine;
+* make cooking more fun.

+> Cook ecosystem features:
+> * Recipes are all in human-readable format.
-* Everything is a file – that means easy to organise, share and change (iterate)
+> * Everything stored as files.
+That means it's easy to organize, share and improve your recipes as often as needed.
+Symlinks make its easy to create meal plans.
-* Small tool built in UNIX way
+> * Embraces UNIX way: small but sharp tool for just one task.

-To get started with Cook, create a recipe file, tag ingredients with @ and now you have you recipe ready:
+## How to get started with Cook

+Create a recipe file, tag ingredients with @ and now you have your recipe ready:

 ```
 Then add @salt and @ground black pepper{} to taste.